mozilla/mig/doc/data.rst

 Scheduler Spool
 ---------------

-MIG data is stored both on the file system of the scheduler, and in mongodb.
+MIG data is stored both on the file system of the scheduler, and in the database.
 On the scheduler, each action and command are stored individually in a text file in /var/cache/mig (by default).

 .. code:: bash